 His Balderus, however provides details into Baldr’s character which are taken seriously by modern Norse pagans and scholars.
-The most striking difference is how active Balderus is when compared with Snorri’s Baldr, who gives us the impression of a passive, resigned figure.
 At a cursory glance there appears to be two Baldrs.
-Thankfully, the Poetic Edda provides us a clue that fills in this gap.
-In the Edda, Baldr’s more active character is alluded to by Frigga, when she retorts to Loki’s roast of her and the other gods in Lokasenna, that were Baldr still alive he’d kick the crap out of Loki for his insults.
+The most striking difference is how active Balderus is compared with Snorri’s Baldr, who gives us the impression of a passive prince of peace.
+The Poetic Edda provides us with a clue that fills in this gap.
+In the Edda, Baldr’s more active character is alluded to by Frigga, when she chides Loki in Lokasenna that were Baldr still alive he’d kick the crap out of Loki for his insults.

 Thoughts on Baldr

 Baldr’s name means “Brave.”
 In kennings, he is often associated with words meaning “warrior,” “prince,” “light” and “white.”
 He is popularly honoured as a god of beauty, light, peace, and valour.

 Baldr’s name is also the kenning for white blossoms, particularly chamomile, lily-of-the-valley, and daisies and these flowers are often associated with memorials.
 Goddesses vie for his affections, as in the story of Skaði trying to score him as a husband; and some gods are jealous of him, as is Loki.
 In Anglo-Saxon lore, he is revered as Bealdor, a god of daylight.